 Hypothyroidism is a condition in which the thyroid gland is underactive and doesn’t properly make or release thyroid hormones.
 The thyroid gland normally releases many crucial hormones that travel through the bloodstream to reach receptors found throughout the whole body.
 So a disturbance in thyroid function can cause widespread, noticeable health problems.

-According to the American Thyroid Association, 12 percent of Americans will develop a thyroid condition at some point in their lives.
+Almost 5 percent of the U.S. population over the age of 12 has some form of hypothyroidism.
 (1) Some estimates suggest up to 40 percent of the population suffers from at least some level of underactive thyroid.
 Women — especially older women — are the most susceptible group for developing hypothyroidism.
 People who are elderly or who have other existing autoimmune diseases — like type 1 diabetes, rheumatoid arthritis and celiac disease, for example — are also at a higher risk.

 What are some of the most common symptoms of hypothyroidism?
 Changes to your metabolism, heart function, digestion, energy, appetite, sleep or mood … even the growth of your hair, skin and nails can all be caused by hypothyroidism.
 (2)

 However, a hypothyroidism diagnosis is not a death sentence!
-There are many ways to treat hypothyroidism naturally through dietary changes and other natural remedies.
+There are many ways to treat hypothyroidism naturally through a hypothyroidism diet plan and other natural remedies.
 Find out how to start your journey below.

 Hypothyroidism vs. Hyperthyroidism